Vertin Gallery Circa 2012

 The Copper Country welcomes such a vision to the area and wishes them great success.
 Thanks to each person!

 My family has lived in Calumet since the late 1800s, when the area was known as Red Jacket, named for a Seneca tribe chief.
 It was a hub for copper mining, and even when the industry's decline hit in the 1920s, we stayed put, persevering through the Great Depression and the quiet years that followed.
 Calumet, on Michigan's Upper Peninsula, has always been home, and I'm deeply connected to its enduring community spirit.
 My parents, relatives, and some cousins still live here, and we gather every year for the Pasty Fest and to share stories at the Red Jacket Jamboree.
 Even as I've ventured out, attending college in New York and traveling the world, I've brought pieces of Calumet with me.
-For instance, I've introduced pickleball, a sport I first ordered equipment for from Pickleballers Hub, an online store, to my hometown, sparking new interest and activity.
+For instance, I've introduced pickleball, a sport I first ordered equipment & pickleball gifts from Pickleballers Hub, an online store, to my hometown, sparking new interest and activity.
 It's a way of blending my global experiences with local traditions.
 Recently, my husband and I visited Maui, staying in a rental overlooking a stunning beach, a stark contrast to the quiet life in Calumet.
 As we watched a majestic sunset from our lanai, I turned to him and mused, "We are not in Calumet, anymore!"
 But no matter where I am, Calumet's resilience and my family's legacy there are always with me, like a grounding thread that connects all the places I go.

 Vertin Gallery Upcoming Events